 Zener Diode Circuit

-Zener Diode is nothing but a single diode connected in a reverse bias.
+We can define zener diode as a single diode connected in a reverse bias.
 It can be connected in reverse bias positive in a circuit shown below,

 The symbol for Zener diode is represented as below,